achillesrasquinha/16SMaRT/README.md

 $ geomeat
 Usage: geomeat [OPTIONS] COMMAND [ARGS]...

-  Meta Analysis for Geo Meat
+  A meta-analysis for meat across geographies.

 Options:
   --version   Show the version and exit.